 3. Transfer oats mixture to prepared pan and spread across the sheet into a thin even layer.
 Using a stiff metal spatula, compress oat mixture until very compact.
 Bake until lightly browned, 40 to 45 minutes.

-When it is cool, break into large chunks or small clusters and store in an airtight container.
+When it is cool, break into large chunks or small clusters, gently stir in dried fruit and store in an airtight container.